ShoYamanishi/SDFontApple/README.md

 # SDFontApple
 A signed distant font generator and a runtime helper for MacOSX and iOS that utilize Metal and CoreText.
-This is a retake to my original [SDFont](https://github.com/ShoYamanishi/SDFont), which depends on OpenGL & libfreetype.
+This is a retake to my original [SDFont](https://github.com/ShoYamanishi/SDFont), which depends on [OpenGL](https://www.opengl.org/) & [FreeType](https://freetype.org/).

-SDFontApple consists of the following components:
+SDFontApple comes with the following components:

-- **SDFont.xcframework**: The framework for macos and iOS.
+- **SDFont.xcframework**: The main framework for macos and iOS.
-- **sdfontgen**: The command-line font processor for macos.
+- **sdfontgen**: The command-line font generator for macos.
 - **SWOpeningRoll**: A sample program for macos and iOS that shows the 3D opening roll of Star Wars film in the signed distance fonts.
-- **SWOpeningRollAR**: A sample program for iOS that shows the opening roll in the AR environment anchored at the tapped place.
+- **SWOpeningRollAR**: A sample program for iOS that shows the opening roll in the AR environment anchored to the tapped position in the space.

 <a href="doc/StarWarsMacBanner.png"> <img src="doc/StarWarsMacBanner.png" height="200" alt="Overview"/></a>
 <a href="doc/StarWarsARBanner.png"> <img src="doc/StarWarsARBanner.png" height="200" alt="Overview"/></a>